Skip to Main Content

 Lap siding is likely what you imagine when you think of siding—thin, horizontal strips of a siding material layered over one another.
 It may be what is most commonly seen on a home, but it offers maximum flexibility when it comes to style (cedar texture or smooth finish) and color.
 ExpertFinish lap siding is available in a variety of timeless colors, or LP SmartSide lap siding comes primed so you can paint it any color.
 Engineered wood lap siding is a great fit for many climates, offering a durable, stylish appearance to almost any home.

-If you’re looking for ways to bring interest and variety to your home’s façade, cedar texture shakes siding could be the way to go.
-Often used for areas such as gables on the home, cedar texture shakes siding has shiplap ends for installation guidance and can be installed with staggered or straight edge exposed.
-LP SmartSide Cedar Texture Shakes Siding remains just as durable as the rest of the LP SmartSide siding collection while helping you create an interesting and cohesive look for your home.
+If you’re looking for ways to bring interest and variety to your home’s façade, shake lap siding could be the way to go.
+Often used for areas such as gables on the home, shake lap siding has shiplap ends for installation guidance and can be installed with staggered or straight edge exposed.
+LP SmartSide Cedar Texture Shake Lap Siding remains just as durable as the rest of the LP SmartSide siding collection while helping you create an interesting and cohesive look for your home.

 Does Siding Add Value to Your Home?

 If you’re wondering whether siding is good for your home’s curb appeal or resale value, the answer is a resounding yes.
 Besides giving a home its unique look and feel, siding helps maintain a home’s structural integrity.
-Siding, especially engineered wood siding, adds value in many climates over other materials, such as stucco.
 For example, stucco can be prone to cracking in cold climates, but engineered wood siding resists freeze/thaw cycles.

 Because siding is so critical, it’s important to choose a material that is proven to perform in even the toughest conditions.
 LP SmartSide Trim & Siding is one of the most durable siding solutions on the market, and it can help you achieve the look you want for your home without sacrificing the durability you need.
 When you’re weighing house siding options and cost, think beyond the basics and try engineered wood siding, such as LP SmartSide siding, which gives you the beauty and strength your home needs.